sharship/WebSockets-SignalR/README.md

 ### Phase 3: Upgrade Our Middleware
 - Move the Request Delegate in _Startup.Configure\(\)_ to a separate "Middleware" class;
-- Expose customized Middleware class via _IApplicationBuilder_;
+- Expose customized Middleware class via _IApplicationBuilder_ extension method;

+### Phase 4: Add a manager
+#### Server
+1. Create a _WebSocketServerConnectionManager_ class to:
+- Generate unique WebSocket connection ID;
+- Allow us to track connections with a view of routing;

+2. Send back the unique WebSocket connection ID to client up successful connection request;

+#### Client
+- Process and display its own unique connection ID generated and sent back by server;